South Korean dog meat farmers push back against growing moves to outlaw their industry

 Kim said two of his children, age 29 and 31, are running the farm with him, and that business has been going pretty well.
 He said the dogs bred for their meat are different from pets, an idea opposed by activists.

-It's difficult now to find dog meat restaurants in Seoul’s bustling downtown, though many still exit in the countryside.
+It's difficult now to find dog meat restaurants in Seoul’s bustling downtown, though many still exist in the countryside.

 “I only earn one-third of the money I used to make.
 Young people don’t come here.
 Only ailing old people come for lunch,” said Yoon Chu-wol, 77, the owner of a dog meat restaurant in Seoul’s Kyungdong traditional market.
 “I tell my elderly customers to come and eat my food more frequently before it’s banned.”